 One of the most interesting psychological theories I have read is the one about how blame-shifting in relationships works.
 In short, it says that people who are experiencing some problem are so susceptible to shifting blame that, they will easily shift it to someone else.
 In my experience, blame-shifting usually happens after an argument.
 Or a heated discussion where someone makes a claim that seems to be factual and is then blamed on the other person.
 Afterward, the subject points out several flaws in their original claim that they try to counter-make, often to no avail.

 In the business world, blame-shifting is quite common.
 People will often complain that their boss is a “liar” or that they are being “disrespected.”
-After some time, when there are substantial shifts in company policy.
+After some time, there are substantial shifts in company policy.
 A company will often fire one employee for blaming the entire company for the problems.
 This is not an isolated incident but something that happens all the time.

 In my opinion, blaming your employees for your mistakes is a very bad idea.
 You are never going to be able to take responsibility for every single mistake or misjudgment.
 Likewise, it would help if you didn’t let your employees get away with it either.
 Give them the opportunity to voice their complaints and point out the shifts in company policy, costing them money.
 If you take this approach, you will show fairness.
-And transparency, which are two very important characteristics of a good leader.
+Transparency, which are of two very important characteristics of a good leader.

 Narcissist Blame Shifting

 Narcissist blame-shifting is a self-destructive behavior common among narcissists.
-As a narcissist, you may be inclined to believe blame your own actions and those of others, especially women.
-You may also be inclined to feel guilty for situations in that other people have caused you grief or even worse, that you are somehow responsible for other people’s pain.
+As a narcissist, you may be inclined to blame your actions and those of others, especially women.
+You may also be inclined to feel guilty for situations in which other people have caused you grief or even worse, that you are somehow responsible for other people’s pain.
 You are not!
 It is impossible for you ever to understand where your fault lies.
 And why someone else’s actions are more important than yours.

 To a narcissist, their mask-swearing behaviors and their excuses are acts of self-destructive coping mechanisms.
 Narcissistic behaviors are not “wrong” per se, but merely a means to an end.
 What they want is approval, more ego satisfaction, and a sense of self-worth.
 It is in their best interest to lie about issues so as to avoid responsibility.